 Hemlock, a chapbook chronicling a lonely summer lost to the brain’s raucous shouting, swings wildly between anxiety and joy, juggling questions and proclamations alike about god, the body, and gender-unrestrictive desire.
 Self-aggrandizing and self-deprecating all at once, the speaker here declares that “Yes, I belong to my excesses” but that the “body is // a mixed metaphor,” one that expands and contracts with one’s mental state, connecting to the world and retreating from it.

-Further Reading from Hemlock
+Select Poems from Hemlock

 - "Love 'em and leave 'em fast", Tinderbox Poetry | Vol. 4.6

 - "Crowd Crush", Southern Cultures | Vol. 23.4